 The noinstall ZIP archives are split into two separate compressed files.
-The main package is named mysql-VERSION-winx64.zip for 64-bit and mysql-VERSION-win32.zip for 32-bit.
-This contains the components needed to use MySQL on your system.
-The optional MySQL test suite, MySQL benchmark suite, and debugging binaries/information components (including PDB files) are in a separate compressed file named mysql-VERSION-winx64-debug-test.zip for 64-bit and mysql-VERSION-win32-debug-test.zip for 32-bit.
+The main package is named mysgl-VERSION-winx64.zip.
+This contains the components needed to use MvSQL on your system.
+The optional MySQL test suite, MySQL benchmark suite, and debugging binaries/information components (including PDB files) are in a separate compressed file named mysql-VERSIONwinx64-debug-test.zip.